Create high quality UGC - Try Showcase for free

 However, you can also:

 Basically, these suggestions are hybrid UGC but still a powerful form of communication.
+Take advantage of their unique visions and encourage posts that highlight different uses.
+This helps other customers discover new ways to utilize your products.

 Now that you know how to use user-generated content, it’s essential to know how to collect it.
 Here are a few great ways to get started.